Nozbe/NoOffice.org/_book/review.md

 ### Individual chats are totally casual

-I think it's great we get to talk to each other individually once every 3 months.
+I think it's great we get to talk to each other individually once every three months.
 Especially in an all-remote team where we don't get as much face time with each other as we would in a traditional office.

 Team member usually shares parts of their quarterly review with their supervisor, or at least the conclusions from it.